eraybasar/pesdk-docs/_guides/html5/v5/introduction/migration-guide.md

 })
 ```

-if you are directly rendering the React component, handling of the event is done the same way.
+If you are directly rendering the React component, handling of the event is done the same way.

 ```js
 public componentDidMount() {